tezzachris/GARCH/README.md

 # Model Estimation

-The estimation routine is composed of several functions, the steps in a nutshell are:
+The estimation is composed of several functions:

 1) Gridsearch for optimal starting param values
 2) MATLAB optmizers i.e. fmincon and fminunc to find the MLEs.